DSchau/cultivating-an-open-source-garden/OUTLINE.md

 My goal is to reach three separate audiences, and hopefully provide calls to action, tools, or information to help you in your open source journey.
 Specifically, I hope I can help those of you who 1) are new to open source, 2) have contributed to open source, but not regularly, or 3) open-source stewards who maintain their own open source projects.

+Open Source can be so hugely rewarding.
+There's the instant adrenaline shot of seeing a project that you created suddenly be used by thousands of people.
+Seeing the # of stars climb, your repo become a trending repository, and receiving tons of feedback on Github, Twitter, and seemingly every source all coalesce and it's extremely exciting.

+After the rush, the pendulum swings to a seemingly depressive state.
+You've built this thing, probably to serve a need that _you_ had, and now there are tons of issues, PRs, and people are wanting to spin your utility in ways you never conceived.
+It can be rewarding.
+It can equally as likely be exhausting and lead to burn-out.

+How do we rectify this?
+How can we create an amazing utility, with a thriving community, and still maintain a healthy work-life balance?

 ## Gatsby | Open Source

 - Over 2K contributors